wtljohnson/Basic-Programming-Language/README.md

 Executes &lt;operation2&gt; if &lt;comparison&gt; is false.

 ### `IF <comparison> THEN (IF <comparison2> THEN <operation>)`
 Nested IF statements only work if prioritised with brackets.
+This is because if you tried `IF <comparison> THEN IF <comparison2> THEN <operation> ELSE <operation2>`, the ELSE is assigned to the inner loop, not the outer.